MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-7.md

 If you lose your service principal credentials, reset the credentials using [az ad sp credential reset](/cli/azure/ad/sp/credential#az-ad-sp-credential-reset).
 This step details how to reset your service principal password or certificate.

 > [!WARNING]
-> While learning to manage Azure service principals, returning passwords and credential locations in your terminal, and consequently in your log file, is a solution.
+> While learning to manage Azure service principals, returning passwords and credential locations in your terminal, and consequently in your log file, is common.
 However, when outside of a testing environment, [store credential output in a variable](#reset-credentials-storing-output-in-a-variable).

 ## Reset credentials returning output to the console and log file